jonlpersson/ed-latimore/site/_posts/2024-08-28-headway-app-how-to-use-bite-sized-content-for-skill-development.md

 ## **Key takeaways**

 * Bite-sized content enhances learner engagement and retention by delivering information in small, manageable chunks, catering to the fast-paced digital audience.
-* The [Headway app](https://gthw-app-limited.pxf.io/c/2316453/2041488/18904?subid1=%7Bedlatimore%7D&amp;traffic_type=%7Barticle%7D&amp;subid2=%7Bclickid%7D) personalizes learning through reading plans and summaries, enabling users to set goals, track progress, and effectively integrate learning into their daily routines.
+* The [Headway app](https://gthw-app-limited.pxf.io/c/2316453/2041488/18904?subid1=%7Bedlatimore%7D&amp;traffic_type=%7Barticle%7D&amp;subid2=%7Bclickid%7D){: rel="nofollow"} personalizes learning through reading plans and summaries, enabling users to set goals, track progress, and effectively integrate learning into their daily routines.
 * Consistency and active engagement techniques, such as quizzes and practical applications, are essential for maximizing the effectiveness of bite-sized learning.

 ## **Understanding bite-sized content![Understanding bite sized content using the Headway App](/assets/images/drafts/image1.png){: width="1792" height="1024"}**